hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 <a name="anti-entropy"></a>
 ### Anti-Entropy

+Entropy is the tendency of systems to become increasingly disordered.
+Consul's anti-entropy mechanisms are designed to counter this tendency, to keep the state of the cluster ordered even through failures of its components.

 Consul has a clear separation between the global service catalog and the agent local state as discussed above.
-Reconciling these two is done using an anti-entropy mechanism.

-Anti-entropy is a syncronization of the local agent state and the catalog.
+The anti-entropy mechanism reconciles these two views of the world: anti-entropy is a syncronization of the local agent state and the catalog.
 For example, when a user registers a new service or check with the agent, the agent in turn notifies the catalog that this new check exists.
 Similarly, when a check is deleted from the agent, it is consequently removed from the catalog as well.

 Anti-entropy is also used to update availability information.
-As agents run their health checks, their status may change, in which case their new status is synced to the catalog.
+As agents run their health checks, their status may change in which case their new status is synced to the catalog.
 Using this information, the catalog can respond intelligently to queries about its nodes and services based on their availability.